SkykekDevs/skykek-engine/docs/spec.md

 ### An example: `$.sum(list)`

  The method in the previous example merely associates a fruit name to a color.
-But even though graph rewriting is the only form of computation we have access to, we can still implement non-trivial methods.
+But even though graph rewriting is the only form of computation we have access to, we can still implement less trivial methods.
 The main trick in Keklang is for a method to call itself with a different pattern.
 Here is a method that adds the elements of a list:

-    $.sum(list) = $.sum(list, 0)
-    $.sum(list, s) = $.sum(list, s, list.isEmpty())
+    $.sum(list) = $.sum(list, list.isEmpty())
-    $.sum(list, s, isEmpty: true) = s
+    $.sum(list, isEmpty: true) = 0
-    $.sum(list, s, isEmpty: false) = $.sum(list.rest(), s + list.first())
+    $.sum(list, isEmpty: false) = list.first() + $.sum(list.rest())

- The method initializes the sum `s` to 0, and then adds the elements to it one by one until the list is empty.
  Notice how the number of parameters varies during the computation.

 ### The `make` method